 Tyntesfield

-If I was ever to write an Agatha Christie-style 1920s murder mystery, I'd set it at Tyntesfield, a gloriously Gothic manor surrounded by acres of land in the middle of the Somerset countryside.
-It's the sort of place where you could imagine cocktail-drenched parties full of bright young things taking place and then a dead...
-Continue Reading →
+If I was ever to write an Agatha Christie-style 1920s murder mystery, I'd set it at Tyntesfield.
+A gloriously Gothic manor surrounded by acres of land in the Somerset countryside.

 London walks: Hampstead Heath and Kenwood House